mgrinstein/mgrinstein.github.io/src/content/posts/devtools/reinvent-2024.md

 draft: false
 ---

-AWS re\:Invent 2024 brought a wealth of exciting announcements, particularly for developers.
-In this post, I share my top three DevTools that stood out, promising to streamline workflows, enhance debugging capabilities, and possibly revolutionize unit testing and code reviews.
-Read on to discover why these DevTools have me looking forward to an innovative 2025.
+AWS re\:Invent 2024 brought a wealth of exciting announcements, particularly for developers. <br>In this post, I share the three DevTools that stood out for me, which promise to facilitate serverless development, debugging, documenting, unit testing, and code reviews. <br><br> Read on to discover why these DevTools have me looking forward to an innovative 2025.

 ---

 ## 1. PowerTools for AWS Lambda (new features for TypeScript)
- If you're working with serverless, chances are you might have already used PowerTools at some point.
-At re:Invent, I had the chance to talk directly to the PowerTools developer team who were conducting a workshop for Python.
-I learned about new features that are not yet in the TypeScript implementation but are making their way in Q1, including:
+ If you're working with serverless, chances are you have already used or are using PowerTools.
+At re\:Invent, I spoke to the PowerTools developer team who were conducting a workshop for Python.
+They looped me in on new features that are not yet in the TypeScript implementation but are making their way in Q1, including:

  - **OpenAPI Spec Generation**: This feature will simplify the process of documenting and integrating APIs by generating OpenAPI specifications directly from your code.
- - **Router**: TypeScript will soon benefit from this feature, which has already proven useful in the Python version.
-While I’ve traditionally been a fan of micro-functions, I’ve started exploring the advantages of Lambda monoliths in certain scenarios.
+ - **Router**: TypeScript will soon benefit from this feature to split routes that a Lambda function should handle, already available in the Python version.
+While I've traditionally been a fan of the micro-functions approach that breaks the routes into smaller Lambda functions, I've started exploring the advantages of Lambda monoliths in certain scenarios.
 I now look forward to testing the approach in TS.

 ## 2. AWS Toolkit for VSCode
-When I was in Dublin to speak at AWS Cloud Day, Stephen Howell mentioned his upcoming talk at re\:Invent on the developer’s survival kit (DEV205), and of course I couldn't miss it.
-It was a great talk on various developer tools, and the one that stood out for me was the AWS Toolkit for VSCode.
-It’s packed with features that streamline serverless development, such as:
+When I was in Dublin to speak at AWS Cloud Day, Dr. Stephen Howell mentioned his upcoming talk at re\:Invent on the Developer's Survival Kit (DEV205), and of course I couldn't miss it.
+It was a fantastic talk on various developer tools, and the one that stood out for me was the AWS Toolkit for VSCode.
+It’s packed with features that facilitate serverless development, such as:

 - **Invoking Lambda Functions Locally**: The toolkit allows you to pass test events directly through the IDE to invoke Lambda functions on AWS.
 - **Local Debugging for Serverless Applications**: Using Docker, the toolkit creates a container that mimics the AWS Lambda runtime environment.
 This means you can set breakpoints, inspect variables, view the call stack, and step through your code—all locally.